hullboy73/20kyrsgroove/_posts/2020-09-26-create-github-pages-blog-on-ubuntu-linux-with-local-build.md

 ---
-title: "Create a GitHub Pages Blog on Ubuntu Linux with Local Build"
+title: "Create a GitHub Pages blog on Ubuntu Linux with local build"
 date: 2020-09-26
 layout: post
 ---